-2015 \$ 2014 \$
+2016 \$ 2015 \$

-13. Reserves (continued)
+13. Reserves

-Constitutional Recognition reserve 463,371
+Constitutional Recognition reserve 500,026 463,371

-Total reserves 463,371
+Total reserves 500,026 463,371

 (a) Constitutional Recognition reserve

-Nature and purpose of reserve: The Constitutional Recognition reserve represents the proceeds of fundraising and will be specifically used to support the ongoing movement to recognise Aboriginal and Torres Strait Islander peoples in Australia's Constitution.
+Nature and purpose of reserve:

+The Constitutional Recognition reserve represents

+the proceeds of fundraising and will be specifically

+used to support the ongoing movement to

+recognise Aboriginal and Torres Strait Islander

+peoples in Australia's Constitution.

 Movements in reserve:

-Balance at beginning of the year - 463,371 -
+Balance at beginning of the year 463,371 -

-Recognised as revenue 403,371
+Transferred to reserve 36,656 463,371

-Balance at end of year 463,371 -
+Balance at end of year 500,026 463,371

 14. Key management personnel compensation

+Aggregate compensation to key management

+personnel and directors of the company 1,106,775 1,142,859

+The directors of Reconciliation Australia are

 The directors of Reconciliation Australia are volunteers.
 They are not paid to perform their roles and responsibilities but are entitled to claim for reimbursement of lost wages due to time spent on Reconciliation Australia business.

-Aggregate compensation to directors and other members of key management personnel of the company 1,142,859 1,048,398